MionKit/mion/packages/client/README.md

   },
 } satisfies Routes;

-// init serverless router
+// init serverless router and export handler initAwsLambdaRouter();
-initAwsLambdaRouter();
+export const handler = lambdaHandler;
-// use initHttpRouter(...); for regular nodejs serve
+// use initHttpRouter(...); for regular nodejs server

 // register routes and exporting the type of the Api to be used by client const myApi = registerRoutes(routes);